lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The value of `ss_len` as well as the RSA-OAEP parameters used within this specification can be found in {{sect-rsaoaep-params}}.

+Note that, at least at the time of writing, the algorithm `RSAOAEPKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it connot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.

 ### Promotion of ECDH into a KEM

 An elliptic curve Diffie-Hellman key agreement is promoted into a KEM `Encaps(pk) -> (ss, ct)` using a simplified version of the DHKEM definition from [RFC9180].